x1comp/Fjord/README.md

 ```

 ## ☘ Usage
-To use Fjord without it being compiled, go into to the directory which you have cloned Fjord and open a terminal in that directory and run
+To use Fjord without it being compiled, go into to the directory which you have cloned Fjord and open a terminal in that directory and run this command.
 ```bash
 py fjord.py
 ```

 ## 👨‍💻 contribution
 Pull requests are always welcome.
-For major changes please open an issue first to discuss what you would like to change.
+For major changes please open an issue to discuss what you would like to change.
 Please make sure to update tests as appropriate.
+If you come across any bugs please open an issue and clearly state what the problem is and if applicable attach the log file or screenshot it.
+If you would like to see certain features or functions added to Fjord please messeage me on discord or twitter.